frasermarlow/li-unfollow/README.md

 The second script (found in `li-unfollow-from-feed.js`) will take care of this.
 Just navigate to [your feed page](https://www.linkedin.com/feed/) and repeat the process above (open the developer tools, navigate to the console tab, paste in the code, press `enter`).
 Let it run for a while, then shut down the tab.

-This will clear out all the most active peple, but new folks will pop up over time (people will only pop up in your feed when they post or react to a post).
+This will clear out all the most active people, but new folks will pop up over time (people will only pop up in your feed when they post or react to a post).
 For that purpose, you can create a 'Bookmarklet' (essentially a bookmark that acts as a function call).
 See the `li-unfollow-from-feed-bookmarklet.js` file.
 You just have to drop this into the `URL` field of a new bookmark, then click on that bookmark when you have your LinkedIn feed page open.

 ### Why should I trust this code?

 You shouldn't.
-As your mother no doubt told you "*don't take code from strangers!*".
+As your mother no doubt told you, "*don't take code from strangers!*".
 Don't trust me or anybody else out there on the interwebs encouraging you to just load and run code in your browser, especially minified code (the compact type that is harder to figure out).

 Instead, what you should do first is grab the code I am recommending you run and put it into your favourite LLM (Claude, ChatGPT, Gemini, etc.) with a prompt like "Explain to me what will happen if I run this code in my browser."
 Feel free to ask the LLM if the code appears malicious in any way.